5.10.10

 TOYAH:

 I’ve always been a little bit a rebel and a bit of a free soul.
-And joining a very established organisation that would’ve wanted me for two years exclusively I just … I’d never had to do that in my life.
-I probably could do it now.
-If Eastenders came up now and wanted me for five years I’d be very happy!
-But back then I just could’ve not done it.
-I would’ve regretted it.
+Joining a very established organisation that would’ve wanted me for two years exclusively … I’d never had to do that in my life

 TOYAH: